brendojn/apache-php7-composer-pgsql-mysql/README.md

 # Environment Variables
 DOCUMENT_ROOT : If you don't specify this environment variable, /var/www/html is used by default.
 API_TOKEN: If you specify a gitbub api token, this will help composer, so it won't ask for token during install.
+PORT: default listen port, useful if deploying to heroku